IgniteUI/help-topics/topics/10_AngularJS Directives/00_Using_Ignite_UI_with_AngularJS.md

 ## <a id="templates"></a>Templates

-Many Ignite UI controls support templates that are by default handled by the [Infragistics Templating Engine](igTemplating-Overview.html).
-The Ignite UI® Templating Engine is a JavaScript library used to apply a content template to a set of HTML elements.
+Many %%ProductName%% controls support templates that are by default handled by the [Infragistics Templating Engine](igTemplating-Overview.html).
+The %%ProductName%%® Templating Engine is a JavaScript library used to apply a content template to a set of HTML elements.
 It supports conditional logic and nested templates.
 The engine uses a `${property}` notation for substitution of the corresponding property values in the data provided.
 For example, wrapping column values in additional markup for styling and formatting:

 **In HTML:**
 ```html